sanjay-code-debug/complete_adobe_commerce_guide/README.md

             |                 |----Why Magento implement EAV concept why not other concept to manage the data
             |                 |----How many types of entity table in magento(9)
             |                 |----How many types of data types table for entity table in magneto(5)
-            |                 |----From Which table we will get the complete details of eav_table(eav_entity_type)
-            |                 |----Explain the complete eav_table relation in magento
-            |                 |---If we need to add simple customer attribute then explain
-            |                                                                  |----complete flow table including attribute creation from code
             |
             |--------types of eav attribute
             |          |--------Custome attribute